updated May 2020

-The Solar System Geomtry Index (SSGI) is the computation of a dataset based on values given to specific geometric positions of the planets, the Moon and the Sun within a specific time-frame.
-A convergence of critical geometry is depicted by the SSGI graph as a higher peak, which may indicate upcoming larger seismic activity, usually within three-four days from the moment of that peak.
+The Solar System Geomtry Index (SSGI) is the computation of a dataset based on values given to specific geometry between certain planets, the Moon and the Sun within a specific time-frame.
+This geometry is based on the 90° property of the electromagnetic wave, i.e. 0°, 45°, 90° and 135°.

 After several years of observation and research, it became clear that some planetary and lunar geometry in the Solar System clearly tends to cause a seismic increase, while other geometry does not.
 From these observations a model was derived and added as an algorithm to the software program Solpage.

-Development of the SSGI started in July 2017.
+Development of SSGI started in July 2017.
 A basic algorithm was completed within two weeks.
 Since then, it has been revised and extended several times.
-The algorithm has been tested on large earthquakes in the past and shows obvious peaks — often a convergence of planetary (PG) and lunar (LG) peaks — near the time that a large earthquake occurred.
+The algorithm has been tested on large earthquakes in the past and shows obvious peaks — typically a convergence of critical planetary (PG) and lunar (LG) geometry — days before a large earthquake occurred.

 In the course of 2022 critical geometry has been categorized into conjunctions (c), right-angles (r) and semi-right angles (s) (SSGI version 7.8.2.317).
 Extensive research has shown that this geometry, in particualar with Mercury, Venus and the Moon, has a strong relationship with stronger (Mw ≥ 5.6) earthquakes and with their tendency to cluster.